Habeeb-marcus/Introduction-to-Github/index.md

 **What exactly is a branch**?
 A branch is a fresh copy of the cloned repository's master branch.
 You may name your branch whatever you like and make modifications to it before merging it back into the main branch to save your changes.

 <!-- image of branch -->
+Amina, Mollaysa.
+"From Git-Virgin to Git-Pro" 29 Jan.
+2019.

 ![](assets/branch.png)

 1. To make a new branch, type the following into your terminal:

+###    Syntax

      git checkout -b <your-branch-name>

+###    Command

+     git checkout -b develop
 <!-- image of branch being created -->
 ![](assets/newBranch.png)
 ##  Procedures
 Before we make a commit, we must first:

-1. Make any necessary modifications to the source code, then run 'git add .'
-The dot indicates that all modifications to the source code will be added to the secret git repo:
+1. Make any necessary modifications to the source code, then run `git add .` The dot indicates that all modifications to the source code will be added to the secret git repo:

+   ### Command

         git add .

-2. on the terminal, enter the following command
+2. On the terminal, enter the following command
+   ### Syntax

         git commit -m 'write your commit message here'
+   ### Command

+        git commit -m 'changed the value of wining score'

-3. push your changes made, by entering
+3. Push your changes made, by entering

+   ### Syntax

         git push origin <your-branch-name>
+   ### Command

+       git push origin develop

 ![](assets/commit%20Pro.png)
 ## How to make pull Request

-The process of merging new code modifications into the main project repository is known as pull requests (PR).
+The process of merging new code modifications into the main project repository is known as pull requests (**PR**).
 You must have completed the whole process of making changes to the source code and committing your modifications before submitting a pull request.

-1. In the terminal, hold down cmd/ctrl + click on the link that says make a pull request.
+1. In the terminal, hold down `cmd/ctrl` + click on the link that says make a pull request.

 ![](assets/pr.png)

-2. After clicking the link above to open the github repository in your browser, then click the 'Compare & pull request' option.
+2. After clicking the link above to open the github repository in your browser, then click the `Compare & pull request` option.

 ![](assets/clickPr.png)